-We use Gentle-Boost [20] to select and combine a subset of all possible STBFs.
+We use Gentle-Boost [18] to select and combine a subset of all possible STBFs.
 At each round of boosting, an optimal transfer function, or "tuning curve", is constructed for each STBF which maps feature response to a real number in [-1,1].
-Each tuning curve is computed using non-parametric regression methods to be the optimal tuning curve for the corresponding STBF at this round of boosting (see [21] for details).
-The feature + tuning curve that yields the best improvement in the Gentle-Boost loss function is then added into the ensemble, and the process repeats until performance no longer improves on a hold-out set.
+Each tuning curve is computed using non-parametric regression methods to be the optimal tuning curve for the corresponding STBF at this round of boosting (see [19] for details).
+The feature + tuning curve that yields the best improvement in the Gentle-Boost loss function is then added into the ensemble, and the process repeats until performance no longer improves on a holdout set.
 In this way, Gentle-Boost simultaneously builds a classifier and selects a subset of good STBFs.

-To speed up search for the best feature to add (since brute-force search through all 2×10^6 possible features would be very expensive) we employ a search procedure known as Tabu Search which tries a random sample of the full set of features and then focuses on trying "nearby" features to the best features from the initial set [22].
-In this respect our approach is similar to the work of Pachet and Roy [23] in which a genetic algorithm technique is used to select from a large pool of audio features.
+To speed up search for the best feature to add (since bruteforce search through all $2 \times 10^6$ possible features would be very expensive) we employ a search procedure known as Tabu Search which tries a random sample of the full set of features and then focuses on trying "nearby" features to the best features from the initial set [20].